madeleine200/Exploratory-Data-Analysis---Course-Project-1/README.md

 1. Download and extract files from dataset into working directory
 2. Run R scripts
-3. Each script will output a png file containing relevant plots
+3. Each script will output a png file containing relevant plots into the working directory